WDT Model Files

 1. Save the WDT model file in WebLogic Remote Console.
 Make a note of the location of the YAML file on your computer.

-2. Download the latest version of WDT from its GitHub repository, https://github.com/oracle/weblogic-deploy-tooling.
+2. Download the latest version of WDT from the WDT GitHub Repository.

 3. Follow the instructions in the WDT Documentation for creating a domain from a WDT model file.